audio-captioning/clotho-dataset/README.md

 ## Using your own feature extraction functions

 By default, the extracted features are 64 log mel-band energies.
-You can provide your own function for extraction features.
+You can provide your own function for extraction of features.
 This function should:

-1. Accept as first argument an `numpy.ndarray` object
+1. Accept as first argument a `numpy.ndarray` object
 2. Accept as other arguments the settings for the feature extraction process
 3. Return one `numpy.ndarray` object with the extracted features
 4. Called `feature_extraction`